SutekhVRC/VibeCheck/docs/AvatarSetup.md

 If you want to make your own system for VibeCheck the only requirement is just that VibeCheck receives only float parameters for the toy motor parameters.

 **VibeCheck parameters**

-`vibecheck/state (Sent to VibeCheck)`: Boolean - Enables VibeCheck and scans for 10 seconds when true and disables VibCheck when false.
+- `vibecheck/state`: (Boolean sent to VibeCheck) Enables VibeCheck and scans for 10 seconds when true and disables VibCheck when false.

-`{toy_name}/{toy duplicate id}/battery (Sent to VRChat)`: Float - The battery percentage of the toy.
+- `{toy_name}/{toy duplicate id}/battery`: (Float sent to VRChat) The battery percentage of the toy.
 (Will sometimes say 0 even when charged if toy is not fully initialized.
 Just wait 60 seconds for the next toy update).

 ## Simple Contact Receiver (Simple)